Domestic and family violence

 DFV Local Link

-Brisbane South PHN is rolling out Domestic and Family Violence (DFV) Local Link across the region to support general practices to respond to domestic and family violence.
+Brisbane South PHN has rolled out the Domestic and Family Violence (DFV) Local Link across the Brisbane south region to support general practices to respond to domestic and family violence.
 This service offers a single point of referral for patients affected by domestic and family violence, as well as advice and support to enable better identification and response to domestic and family violence in general practices.
-It is currently available to general practices in the Redlands, Logan, Beaudesert/Jimboomba and Brisbane areas.
+It is now available to all general practices in the Brisbane south region (Redlands, Logan, Beaudesert/Jimboomba, Brisbane South).

 Domestic and family violence training for practices